 AIOs (all-in-ones) are some of the easiest vapes to operate outside of pod mods.
 While they do have many similarities to other starter kits, AIOs come with the added advantage of replaceable coils and the option of using your own vape juice instead of pre-filled cartridges.

 If you are after a hassle-free vape, check the list with our favorite AIOs for 2018.
 For more information on how AIOs operate, keep reading further down the page.
-Our guide will offer some insight on the ins and outs of AIO vapes.
+Our guide will offer some insight into the ins and outs of AIO vapes.

 An AIO is a compact vape that comes in a simple one or two-piece design.
-It includes everything you need to start vaping out of the box—you just need to add juice and you are ready to go!
-AIO vapes come in variety of sizes and shapes, with the most common being pen and pod-style AIOs.
+It includes everything you need to start vaping out of the box—you just need to add juice, and you are ready to go!
+AIO vapes come in a variety of sizes and shapes, with the most common being pen and pod-style AIOs.

 Pen-style AIOs are two-part designs, with the bottom part housing a built-in battery, and the top part being a tank section.
 These devices are very similar to standard vape pens, with the main difference being that the atomizer part of the AIO is not removable from the battery.

-Pod-style AIOs are almost indistinguishable to standard pod systems at first glance.
+Pod-style AIOs are almost indistinguishable from standard pod systems at first glance.
 The main difference is that they use replaceable coils instead of replaceable pods, combining the practicality of pod systems with the better performance that comes with standalone coils.
 And with the success of the Lost Vape Orion series in 2018, pod boxes that look like walkie-talkies took the market by storm, becoming the latest trend in vaping.

 If your AIO comes with wattage or voltage adjustability, start from the lower setting and raise until you find your sweet spot.
 That’s it.
 Simple, right?